BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 The dollar sign is a prompt, which shows us that the shell is waiting for input; your shell may use a different character as a prompt and may add information before the prompt.
 When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.

-Let’s find out where we are by running a command called **'pwd'** (which stands for “print working directory”).
+Let’s find out where we are by running a command called **`pwd`** (which stands for “print working directory”).
 At any moment, our current working directory is our current default directory, i.e., the directory that the computer assumes we want to run commands in, unless we explicitly specify something else.
 Here, the computer’s response is /home/exouser, which is the top level directory within our cloud system:

 Note: You should be able to directly copy and paste code from this webpage using: shift+control+V